best pocket knives

 • Never apply pressure to a folding knife’s blade in a way that could cause it to shut on your fingers.

-• Never try to disassemble your swiss army knives.
+• Never try to disassemble your Swiss army knives.
 This could render the knife dangerous and probably violate the warranty.
 Get in touch with Consumer Services if your knife needs to be fixed.

 You can find additional information regarding knife safety from the American Knife & Tool Institute.